NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which the project expands the boundaries of dance and/or theater and supports artists advancing their own practice.

-• Explore new movement vocabularies or aesthetics
+• Exploring new movement vocabularies or aesthetics

-• Expand conceived limits of art forms
+• Expanding conceived limits of art forms

 What does the Foundation mean by “relevant and timely”?